 Pigmented Lesions Group 1

-Look at the fundus and compare the lesions to these presented below.
+Look at the fundus and compare the lesions to those presented below.

 Type 1 - Solid pigmented lesion

-Type 2 - Pigmented lesion with a gray surrounding retinal halo
+Type 2 - Pigmented lesion with a grey surrounding retinal halo

-Type 3 - Pigment lesion with pale lacunae
+Type 3 - Pigmented lesion with pale lacunae

-Type 4 - Pigmented lesions with surrounding deeper retinal involvement characterised a yellow appearance
+Type 4 - Pigmented lesion with surrounding deeper retinal involvement characterised by a yellow appearance

-Type 8 - Pigmented lesion but non uniform irregular border with linear projections following surrounding vessels
+Type 8 - Pigmented lesion but non uniform, irregular border with linear projections following surrounding vessels

 A single fundus may demonstrate more than one variety of lesion, for example you may see a type 3 lesion with surrounding grey retinal halo in which case select both type 2 and 3.

-Also select if there is any vessel tracking associated with the vessel or vitreous band adhesions
+Also, select if there is any vessel tracking associated with the lesion or vitreous band adhesions